Application deadline: January 8th, 2018.

 The program is designed in three modules, which provide a progressive pathway through inquiries that combine, at each stage, an increasing depth of understanding about the construction and use of knowledge as well as its application in a particular field of practice.

 You will develop the discipline and skill of reflective writing through practical assignments as you progress inquiry, and the development of the final thesis is an opportunity for an extended practical inquiry with the support of your supervisor and cohort peers.Download the full program brochure

 This program leads to the Ashridge Doctorate in Professional Studies in Organizational Change.

 Deadline: Due to a limited number of spaces remaining, please ensure you submit your application as soon as possible, and no later than January 8th, 2018.

-The faculty is made of experienced practitioners expert in supporting individuals as they challenge them to develop their skills and expertise.
+The faculty is made up of experienced practitioners who are experts in supporting individuals as they challenge them to develop their skills and expertise.
 Operating as members of the group and as facilitators, they create a supportive, engaging and robust learning environment.
 Faculty members accompany you on your learning journey.
 Rather than being remote specialists, they create an atmosphere of debate and dialogue, rather than teaching and telling.